Post Details

 The meaning of service marketing involves creating and delivering value through services, emphasising quality interactions and meeting customer needs.

-Ans: Product marketing, involves promoting a product that can be seen.
-However, service marketing involves promoting a service that can’t be seen but is still sold to customers.
+Product marketing, involves promoting a product that can be seen.
+However, it involves promoting a service that can’t be seen but is still sold to customers.